flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.fileExtension()` - requires the field's value to a valid file extension.
 - `FormBuilderValidators.fileName()` - requires the field's to be a valid file name.
 - `FormBuilderValidators.fileSize()` - requires the field's to be less than the max size.
+- `FormBuilderValidators.mimeType()` - requires the field's value to a valid MIME type.
 - `FormBuilderValidators.path()` - requires the field's to be a valid file or folder path.

 ### Finance validators